ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/the-hairy-bikers-book-give-away.markdown

   \ and launched a publishing phenomenon.
 They have also published an acclaimed autobiography,\
   \ Blood, Sweat & Tyres.</p>\r\n<p>We have in our hands their brand new cookbook\
   \ for YOU!
 Enter the form below and it could be yours!</p>"
-entry-title: "Win The Hairy Bikers' British Classics: Over 100 recipes celebrating\
+entry-title: "Win The Hairy Bikers' British Classics book!"
-  \ timeless cooking and the nation’s favourite dishes!"
 entry-content: "Enter the draw to win The Hairy Bikers' British Classics: Over 100\
   \ recipes celebrating timeless cooking and the nation’s favourite dishes by completing\
   \ the form below before 23:59 on 18th of December 2018."